Numbered streets of St. Louis: 5th Street

 5th Street is officially known as Broadway.
 Broadway goes as far south as Lemay in St. Louis County where it turns into Kingston Drive.
 To the north, Broadway intersects with 3rd Street and runs with it as far as Riverview Blvd where it then becomes Bellefontaine Road.
 Broadway is one of the major boulevards for St. Louis.
 In the north it passes O'Fallon Park, Bellefontaine Cemetery, and Calvary Cemetery.

 12th Street

 12th Street, later 12th Boulevard, is now officially known as Tucker Boulevard, renamed for former Mayor Raymond R. Tucker.
 It is double sized and serves as the border between Downtown and Downtown West.

 18th Street

-18th Street in St. Louis, Missouri runs north–south through Downtown West.
-Truman Parkway becomes 18th at Chouteau Avenue and continues north over the Union MetroLink Station.
-It passes between the St. Louis Post Office and Union Station on to the Gateway Mall where it separates the Mall's Neighborhood Room from Aloe Plaza.
+18th Street in runs north–south through Downtown West.
+To the south, 18th Street passes over the Union MetroLink Station and under I-64 before becoming Truman Parkway at Chouteau Avenue.
+To the north, 18th Street passes by Union Station on to the Gateway Mall where it separates the Mall's Neighborhood Room from Aloe Plaza.
 It continues north past the Salvation Army's Railton Building.
-18th Street ends in Carr Square where it comes to a T on O'Fallon Street.
+18th Street ends in Carr Square at O'Fallon Street.